martin-wintz/CodeConcatenator/README.md

 ### Mac
 [CodeConcatenator-1.0.0.dmg](https://github.com/martin-wintz/CodeConcatenator/releases/download/v1.0.0/CodeConcatenator-1.0.0.dmg)

-Note: This application is not yet notarized with Apple.
-When opening for the first time, right-click the .dmg file, select Open, and choose to open the application anyway, ignoring Gatekeeper's warning.
-You may have to right-click -> Open a second time if you don't see the option to open the application the first time.
-Afterwards, it won't ask anymore.
+_Note: This application is not yet notarized with Apple.
+When opening for the first time, right-click the .dmg file, select Open, and choose to open the application anyway, ignoring Gatekeeper's warning (You may have to right-click -> Open a second time if you don't see the "Open" option initially).
+Afterwards, it will no longer show the warning._

 Alternatively, check out the code and build it yourself.

 ## Building locally

-After cloning the repository to your workspace:
+Install NodeJS (Tested on Node v20.1.0)
+Clone the repository.
+Run:

 ```bash
 npm install
 npm run build
 npm start
 ```

-Tested on Node v20.1.0